-This section describes the principles of event reports from simulation, which will be used as an instrument to explain the context of ALF vector expressions.
-The intent of ALF vector expressions is not to replace existing event report formats but eventually to be applied to event reports.
+This section describes the terminology of event reports from simulation, which will be used as an instrument to explain the concept of ALF vector expressions.
+The intent of ALF vector expressions is not to replace existing event report formats.
 Non-pertinent details of event report formats are not described here.